5 Important Questions to Ask a Home Seller

 These are just a few questions to ask to decide if a home might make a good investment.
 Have the list of questions written down before you talk to any potential seller.
 This will help you keep the conversation on track and get you the information you need to make a decision if it will be a good investment for you.

-To learn more about investment strategies you can use with motivated sellers without using your own money or credit, I invite you to download my Unlimited Funding Kit.
+To learn more about investment strategies you can use with motivated sellers without using your own money or credit, I invite you to download my Investor Kit.

 After asking your questions, if there is a slight chance the seller is motivated and can benefit from the solutions you have to offer, then you should set up an appointment.